 What forms of payment do you accept?

 At present, we accept cash, debit, and CanPay.
-Debit transaction are processed via cashless ATM and we cover all applicable fees.
+Debit transaction are processed via cashless ATM.

 Are walk-ins welcome?

 What are your store hours?

 A caregiver is a person who provides basic assistance to a medical marijuana patient.
 This often involves helping the patient obtain and administer their medicine, but can involve any number of other activities in which the patient may require some additional support due to their medical condition.
 Under Massachusetts law, caregivers are authorized to purchase medical marijuana for the patient from a state licensed dispensary.

 Choosing your caregiver is an important decision.
 You’ll want to select someone who is trustworthy, reliable, and familiar with your health needs.
 If you’ve chosen someone to serve as your caregiver, you may appoint them on your medical marijuana application form when you register with the MA Department of Public Health.
 The person(s) you choose will have to complete a caregiver application and receive their caregiver identification card.
 Each patient can designate up to two caregivers.